 For example, maybe you’ve been fired from a job because you missed work so often due to the severity of your Migraines.

-Perhaps you have severe Migraines on a weekly basis, and you’ve used all your sick leave at work and it’s now affecting your ability to produce and earn a living.
+Perhaps you have severe Migraines on a weekly basis, and you’ve used all your sick leave at work and it’s now affecting your ability to produce and earn a living, but you’re still working.

 Chapter 5: Expert Tips to Service Connect Your Migraines